Bart and I are reaching that stage in life where our parents are pretty difficult to buy gifts for. Anyone else?

 The basic concept behind StoryWorth is that you buy a package for your family member (a parent, grandparent, or anyone else), and every week for a year, they get a question a week from StoryWorth’s library of 600+ questions, or you can write your own questions.

-Every week, they can email a response to the question or record it over the phone and then their story is sent to you, where you can reply additional questions or comments.
+Every week, they can email a response to the question and then their story is sent to you, where you can reply additional questions or comments.

 A year later, the whole series of stories is printed in a gorgeous book that you can easily add photos to if you’d like or customize in various ways.

 Super simple (and a perfect last-minute gift if you realize on Dec 24th that you still haven’t picked something out for your impossible-to-buy-for Dad and even Amazon Prime can’t save you now) and the kind of thing you’ll treasure forever.

 Bart’s grandfather passed away a few years ago and during his last few months of life, Bart’s mom spent hours interviewing him about his life, recording his memories, and eventually putting together a book for each of her children with his life story.

 It’s such a treasure for us to have and I love the idea of being able to create similar memories of our parents without waiting until the end of their lives.

 Plus, because you get weekly stories, it’s a great way to stay connected on a regular basis throughout the year and learn more about your loved ones bit by bit.
 I love that we can read each short response with our kids each week and let them get to know a little more about their grandparents or our grandparents a bit at a time.